lerna-lite/lerna-lite/packages/publish/README.md

 ### `--cleanup-temp-files`

-Cleanup the packed files & folders from the temp directory once the publish is over, defaults to `false`.
+Cleanup the temp folders used by the publish process once the execution is over, defaults to `false`.

 ```sh
 lerna publish --cleanup-temp-files
 ```

-> **Note** Lerna-Lite is prefixing the temp folders with "lerna-" when packing the tarball folders, we then use a glob pattern to delete all folders starting with this prefix.
+> **Note** Lerna-Lite is prefixing the temp folders containing each package tarball with "lerna-", we then use a glob pattern to delete every folders starting with this prefix.
 Also note that it is entirely possible that this cleanup misses some extra temp files created by the publish process.

 ### `--contents <dir>`